Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: Conclusion

 \section{Conclusion}

-In this comprehensive survey, we have systematically analyzed and compared the latest advancements in STF methods, specifically those based on DL.
-We began by formulating the problem mathematically and introduced the DL techniques in this domain.
-Building on this foundation, we proposed a novel taxonomy, categorizing existing approaches across five key criteria: Architecture, Learning Algorithm, Training Strategy, and the Use of Pre-trained Models.
-Furthermore, we introduced a pioneering dataset, as to the best of our knowledge is the first publicly available and most recent MODIS-Landsat LST pairs dataset.
-Through extensive experiments conducted on this dataset, we evaluated the reliability and performance of various methods and we provided in-depth discussions on each outcome.
-To conclude, we highlighted the limitations of current approaches and outlined promising avenues for future research.
-We believe that our taxonomy, dataset, and empirical evaluations will not only enhance the understanding of DL-based STF methods but also pave the way for future innovations in this field.
+In this work, we have presented a comprehensive survey and experimental analysis of the latest advancements in STF methods for LST estimation, with a particular focus on DL-based approaches.
+We began by formulating the STF for LST problem mathematically and reviewing the principal DL techniques employed in this domain.
+Building on this foundation, we proposed a novel taxonomy that categorizes existing methods across key dimensions, including architecture, learning paradigms, training strategies, and the use of pre-trained models.
+Through extensive experiments on our proposed MODIS-Landsat LST pairs dataset (STF-LST), we systematically assessed the performance and reliability of state-of-the-art STF methods.
+Our analysis demonstrates that, although DL-based approaches can capture spatio-temporal patterns effectively under conditions of limited variability, directly transferring models designed for SR to LST remains problematic.
+Key challenges include accurately reconstructing sharp thermal gradients, representing extreme LST values, and handling cloud-induced gaps, all of which limit the practical applicability of current methods.
+Finally, we identified several promising avenues for future research.
+By integrating a comprehensive taxonomy with extensive empirical evaluation, this study offers a clear reference for understanding the strengths and limitations of DL-based STF methods, while providing guidance for developing more robust and physically consistent approaches to LST fusion.